| Lip-smacking flavours of grape, strawberry, lime |

 The vendors’ mobile cold-storage carts are refilled daily with a fresh supply of frozen concoctions in a rainbow of colours – white, cream, chocolate, green, pink, purple, and bright yellow; lip-smacking flavours of coconut, arroz con leche (rice pudding), coco-crisps, lime, strawberry, grape, pineapple, plus chocolate and vanilla.

-Señor Borges purchased the paleta making machinery in Guadalajara, along with four of the original carts.
-Over the years he hand-built another three carts to augment the business.
+Señor Borges purchased the paleta-making machinery in Guadalajara, along with four of the original carts.
+Over the years, he hand-built three more carts to augment the business.

 By the time I had returned home from visiting the paleta factory, had a second cup of coffee, and downloaded my photos I could hear the ting, ting, ting sound coming down our street.
 The gentleman who let me take his photo while he was reloading his cart was now passing our house.